 - Although the position has not been tested in the courts, it can be argued that personal liability under the EqA should not apply to most OH reports, since the OH practitioner only gives advice.
 To help mininise risk, practitioners should always consider the possibility of reasonable adjustments, and should not normally give unequivocal advice that someone is unsuitable for the job.
 See below EqA liability for contents of reports.

-- A practitioner can be be personally liable under s.110 EqA for other matters, for example if there is a failure to make adjustments to a medical consultation.
+- A practitioner can be personally liable under s.110 EqA for other matters, for example if there is a failure to make adjustments to a medical consultation.
 See below EqA liability as regards medical examinations, phone calls etc.

 - Aiding an EqA breach can be unlawful under s.112 EqA.
-This might include for example: an OH professional devising a health questionnaire to go to job applications prior to a job offer, in contravention of s.60 EqA; asking irrelevant health questions in a pre-employment health questionnaire; or giving access to confidential records without consent, which led to the manager’s rejection of the worker because of disability.
+This might include for example: an OH professional devising a health questionnaire to go to job applicants prior to a job offer, in contravention of s.60 EqA; asking irrelevant health questions in a pre-employment health questionnaire; or giving access to confidential records without consent, which led to the manager’s rejection of the worker because of disability.

 - Under s.111 EqA, inducing someone else to breach the EqA is sometimes unlawful.
 However, this is a difficult provision, and it is unclear how it would apply to OH practice.